tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 	  <img src="images/github-desktop-current-branch.png" alt="Working in a branch" />

 2. In your new branch, browse to the file you created earlier and make a change to it, such as adding a new line with some text.
 Save the changes.
-3. Return to GitHub Desktop and notice that on the Uncommitted Changes tab, you have new modified files.
+3. Return to GitHub Desktop and notice that on the Changes tab, you have new modified files.

 	  <img src="images/github-desktop-file-changes.png" alt="New files modified" />